International Student Information

 Please consult the Programs for High School Students pages for additional general application requirements.

-All of Emerson's Pre-College Programs and Summer Institutes for high school students are all available to international students.
-Read about the Studio Programs, the Credit Programs, the Journalism Institute, and the Poltical Communication Program.
+All of Emerson's Pre-College Studio Programs and Summer Institutes for high school students are all available to international students.
+Read about the Studio Programs, the Journalism Institute, and the Poltical Communication Program.
 You may apply to two programs if you wish.
 If you apply to two programs, you must send us all required application materials for both programs.

-Theatrical Résumé: This is a list of your stage experience: roles, training, and education.
+Theatrical Résumé: You must submit a theatrical résumé if you apply to Actors Studio, Musical Theatre Studio or Stage Design Studio.
+A résumé is a list of your stage experience: roles, training, and education.
 It should also include your physical description, vocal range, and contact information.
-A theatrical résumé is required of Acting Studio and Musical Theatre Studio applicants.

 Film Non-DVD Samples: If you do not have a DVD sample of your work, please submit the first 5–10 pages of a script or a written synopsis of an idea you have for a film or a television show.
 Script or DVD samples are required of Filmmakers Studio applicants.